ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 	  longfellow  longfellow-9080.txt
 	  emerson     emerson-6312.txt

-In other words, the program thinks the file named emerson-6312.txt has the label of "emerson", and the file named alcott-26041.txt has a label of "alcott".
+In other words, the program "thinks" the file named emerson-6312.txt was written by Emerson, and the file named alcott-26041.txt was written by Alcott.
 This is particular case, the training and classification scripts worked perfectly.
 To experiment some more, try this:

-   1. return all the files in the unclassified directory into their respective author directories
+   1. return all the files in the unclassified directory to their respective author directories
    2. randomly pick a few files from each author directory and put them into the unclassified directory
    3. as before, run `train.py`
    4. as before, run `classify.py`

 The results ought to be very similar.
 To experiment even more:

    1. obtain a set of plain text files of another author
    2. put some of the new files into a diretory with the new author's name